Xsidelight/flutter_interview_questions/README.md

 Here are some best practices for using dependency injection in Flutter:

-Use a dependency injection framework or library to manage your dependencies and make it easier to inject them into your classes.
-Some popular options for dependency injection in Flutter include inject, get_it, and flutter_injector.
+- Use a dependency injection framework or library to manage your dependencies and make it easier to inject them into your classes.
+Some popular options for dependency injection in Flutter include [injectable](https://pub.dev/packages/injectable) and [get_it](https://pub.dev/packages/get_it)

-Define your dependencies as abstract classes or interfaces, rather than concrete classes.
+- Define your dependencies as **abstract** classes or **interfaces**, rather than concrete classes.
 This will make it easier to swap out different implementations of the dependencies, and will allow you to use dependency injection for testing.

-Use the @injectable annotation to mark classes that can be injected as dependencies.
-This will help the dependency injection framework to identify which classes can be injected, and will make it easier to manage your dependencies.

-Use the @provide annotation to mark the methods that provide the dependencies to be injected.
-This will help the dependency injection framework to identify which methods provide the dependencies, and will make it easier to inject the dependencies into your classes.

-Inject your dependencies into your classes using the @inject annotation.
-This will tell the dependency injection framework to inject the dependencies into your class when it is created, and will make it easy to use the dependencies in your class.

-By following these best practices, you can effectively use dependency injection in your Flutter app to make your code more modular, flexible, and testable.
+- Create a new dart file and define a global var for your GetIt instance.
+Define a top-level function (lets call it configureDependencies) then annotate it with `@injectableInit`.
+Call the Generated func `getIt.init()`, or your custom initializer name inside your configure func and pass in the getIt instance.
+Call `configureDependencies()` in your main func before running the App.

+-  annotate your injectable classes with `@injectable` and let the generator do the work.
+-  run command `flutter packages pub run build_runner build`

 ## SOLID Principles